ddowse/jailfox/README.md

 ## Hint

-To avoid frustration, i recommend to snapshot the target jail before applying
+To avoid frustration, i recommend to snapshot the target jail before applying the template.
-the template.
 This way makes it easy to rollback if you want to start fresh jail.
-You could also create a snapshot of the target jail, after the template is
-applied, to always have a fresh webbrowser at your disposal.
+You could also create a snapshot of the target jail, after the template is applied, to always have a fresh webbrowser at your disposal.

+And feedback on this template is welcome.